-This is the craziest recipe yet.
+This recipe is the craziest recipe yet.
 Seriously…dang easy and so versatile.
-I’ve made several variations and now my mom is sold and has created a peach cream pie and a raspberry cream pie.
+I’ve made several variations, and now my mom is sold and has created a peach cream pie and a raspberry cream pie.
 The possibilities are endless.

 You can create your own “fruitsicle” pie by adjusting the sweetness and selecting seasonal fresh fruit.
-You can also create your own crust using a different cookie recipe on my site.
-The cooking time is for an 8″ round springform pan and it took 50 minutes.
-If you use a 12X8 1/2 glass rectangle pan you will need about 35-40 minutes.
-Test if it’s done by shaking the pan gently and tap the top.
-If it springs back and wabbles just a bit it is done.
-If not give it a few more minutes.
-Stop dreaming…get started
+You can also make your crust using a different cookie recipe on my site.
+The cooking time is for an 8″ round springform pan, and it took 50 minutes.
+If you use a 12X8 1/2 glass rectangle pan, you will need about 35-40 minutes.
+Test if it’s done by shaking the pan gently and tapping the top.
+If it springs back and wabbles just a bit, it’s done!
+If not, give it a few more minutes.
+Stop dreaming…get started.

 - 1 medium orange Blood orange are outrageous for this!

 - 2/3 cup birch tree sugar or organic